xerolinux/xlapit-cli/README.md

 It's crucial to clarify that this toolkit isn't intended for custom Arch-Based distros.
 While some elements might function, I can't ensure seamless compatibility due to potential conflicts arising from differing tweaks and repositories.
 To ensure optimal performance, it's strongly recommended for use on a clean Pure-Arch install executed through the **ArchInstall** script.
 Nor will it provide Arch or DE/WM installations.

+### GPU Driver Notes

+When it comes to **GPU Drivers**, toolkit cover most common setups.
+There is a caveat that comes with that, it currently does **NOT** cover the AMD/nVidia Hybrid ones.
+For those you will have to consult online documentation, sorry.
+Anyway, by answering the prompts correctly you will have your system(s) up and running in no time at all.
+Even Kernel modiules will load for **nVidia**.
+If you have any issues let me know here...

 ### How to Contribute

 If you can/want to Contribute your knowledge improving this toolkit taking it above and beyond, making it the defacto for every **Arch** user, please see [**Here**](https://github.com/xerolinux/xlapit-cli/wiki/User-Contribution) for more information.